• Skip to primary navigation

 • Boursin soft cheese - I like the garlic and herbed cheese flavor.
 Soft goat cheese with herbs and garlic works well too.

-• Rice vinegar - if you don't have any on hand, any white wine vinegar or apple cider vinegar will work fine.
+• Rice vinegar - I use seasoned rice vinegar although plain rice vinegar works fine.
+If you don't have any on hand, any white wine vinegar or apple cider vinegar will work.

 🔪 Recommended Equipment